 Arts Centre Melbourne, State Theatre

-Simply add dinner to your cart after selecting tickets.
-If you already have tickets to La Bohème, simply sign in to your account and go to 'upcoming performances'.
+Simply add the dining option to your cart after selecting tickets.
+If you already have tickets, sign in to your account to add dinner to your existing booking or call 03 9685 3700.

 |Set Designer||Brian Thomson|